ets-labs/python-dependency-injector/docs/main/introduction.rst

 Introduction
 ============

-Before you have started with *Objects* framework and dependecy injection, there are a couple of introduction notes that might be useful.
+Before you have started with *Dependency Injector* framework and dependecy injection, there are a couple of introduction notes that might be useful.

 What is DI and why is it needed?
 --------------------------------